BUU44551 Advances in Marketing Theory and Practice 2025/26

 - Consumer Behaviour

-This module covers a variety of topical marketing issues including understanding and acting on customer journeys, delivering consumer value, branding, sensorial marketing, marketing on social media, or pricing.
-The course also centres you in the contemporary marketing challenges and introduces you to the high-level real world issues to the forefront of marketing practice.
+This module covers a variety of topical marketing issues including understanding and acting on customer journeys, delivering consumer value, branding, sensorial marketing, marketing at the base of the pyramid and in emerging markets, or pricing.
+The course also centres you in the contemporary marketing challenges and introduces you to the high-level real-world issues to the forefront of marketing practice.
 The module is designed for students who enjoy reading and applying marketing theory and frameworks to real-life case studies and situations.
 Students are encouraged to present their ideas on a continuous basis, and to get involved in class and tutorial discussions and debates.

-The module consists of lectures and tutorials running during Semester 1 2023-2024, arranged as follows:
+The module consists of lectures and tutorials arranged as follows:

 The first lecture of the semester sets out the expectations, assessment and logistics of the module.
 Subsequently, each lecture introduces and debates a current topic in marketing theory and practice, as detailed in the outline below.
 Material for each lecture (e.g., readings, recordings and portfolio task requirements/case studies) will be made available before each lecture, via Blackboard.
 Students must cover the material for each lecture in advance, and come prepared to contribute to class discussions.
 The on campus, face-to-face, lectures will have an interactive format, with discussions focusing on clarifying concepts from the lecture material.
 Students are also encouraged to discuss their planned work for the portfolio task assignments.